Alexander Zverev: 2023: French Open semifinals, Hamburg title

-2024: Two Masters titles and French Open final
+2024: United Cup champion, two Masters titles and French Open final

-Seeded sixth in Melbourne, he reached the quarterfinals of the Australian Open for the first time since 2021, defeating Dominik Koepfer, Lukas Klein for his 400th career win, Alex Michelsen, and Cameron Norrie, with two matches requiring deciding set tiebreakers.
+Alongside Team Germany, Zverev competed and won the United Cup, saving two championship points in his singles match against Hubert Hurkacz and defeating Team Poland in the final.
+In Melbourne, he reached the quarterfinals of the 2024 Australian Open, defeating Dominik Koepfer, Lukas Klein for his 400th career win, Alex Michelsen, and Cameron Norrie, with two matches requiring deciding set tiebreakers.
 He then achieved his first-ever win against a top-5 player at a Grand Slam, defeating Carlos Alcaraz in four sets in the quarterfinals, to make his first Australian Open semifinal appearance since 2020.
 He subsequently lost to Danill Medvedev, despite being two sets to love up.
 His defeat marked only his second loss from being up two sets to love in a 5-set match, his first being against Dominic Thiem in the final of the 2020 US Open.

+In Mexico, Zverev reached the semifinals in Los Cabos with straight sets wins against Yoshihito Nishoka and Thanasi Kokkinakis but lost to Jordan Thompson in a deciding set tiebreaker.
+In Acapulco, Zverev lost to Daniel Altmaier in the first round.
 Seeded sixth at the BNP Paribas Open, Zverev reached the quarterfinals for the first time since 2021, defeating Christopher O'Connell, Tallon Griekspoor, and Alex de Minaur before losing to eventual champion Carlos Alcaraz.
 Seeded fourth at the Miami Open, Zverev reached the semifinals, defeating Félix Auger-Aliassime, Christopher Eubanks, Karen Khachanov, and Fábián Marozsán before losing to Grigor Dimitrov.
 This was his best result in Miami since reaching the final in 2018.

 Zverev began his 2024 clay season seeded fifth at the Monte-Carlo Masters, receiving a bye into the second round and defeating Sebastian Ofner before losing to eventual champion Stefanos Tsitsipas in the third round.
 As the top seed at the BMW Open, Zverev received a bye into the second round and beat Jurij Rodionov before being upset by world No. 106 Cristian Garín in the quarterfinals.
 Seeded fourth in Madrid, Zverev reached the fourth round, beating Borna Ćorić and Denis Shapovalov before being upset by 21st seed Francisco Cerúndolo.
 Seeded third in Rome, Zverev won his sixth Masters title, defeating Aleksandar Vukic, Nuno Borges, Taylor Fritz, Alejandro Tabilo, and Nicolás Jarry in the final.
 This was his best result in Rome since winning his first Masters 1000 title at the 2017 Italian Open, and his first Masters title since 2021.